 (P.S. we’re both pretty awkward on tape, so excuse the nervous laughter.
 I promise next interview I’ll be on expert status.)

 Want to reach out to Leslie?
 Follow her @makemycolorsmelt on Instagram and Facebook.

 You can also check out her site makemycolorsmelt.com.

-New to side hustling?
+New to money and side businesses?